|

 I strongly suggest that you check to see whether the colleges your student is interested in admit a large percentage of students early.
 Because if they do, it WILL make the regular decision round more competitive for your teen, which makes applying early even more important.
 I won’t be surprised if even more colleges offer an early option in the upcoming year.
 From the college’s perspective, it just makes good sense – Early Decision is meant to be binding, so it helps colleges to predict their yield rates.
 Those students are theoretically locked in.
 Colleges like knowing that early.
 Additionally, it means that they can spread out the onslaught of applications over an extra couple of months, which can help their application readers.

-Yes, there was a high-profile defection back to requiring test scores at MIT, and then a couple of other high profile colleges, that made this decision seem more difficult.
-The Common Application platform actually reported that only 43% of students submitted scores with their applications this year.
-Some colleges have even become test-blind (they will not consider scores even if submitted).
+…at some of the most highly selective colleges.
+Yes, there were high-profile defections from the test-optional movement this winter/spring, which made the decision about testing seem more difficult.
+The Common Application platform actually reported that only 45% of students submitted scores with their applications in 2023-24 and only 4% of colleges required scores.
+Yes, that number will likely inch upward in the upcoming application season, due to the announcements (mainly from the Ivies) that they will go back to requiring scores.
+But, some colleges have even become test-blind (they will not consider scores even if submitted).
 I personally wish more colleges would become test-blind because I believe test-optional policies are confusing to most students.

 Keep in mind that when looking at the score ranges for admitted students now, the ranges will skew higher, as students with the higher scores are the ones submitting scores.